vinaydhegde/testdriven-site/_posts/2017-05-13-04-part1-workflow.markdown

 alias dm='docker-machine'
 ```

-Save the file, and Then execute it:
+Save the file, then execute it:

 ```sh
 $ source ~/.bashrc